00-Evan/00-Evan.github.io/_posts/2019/2019-07-08-coming-soon-to-shattered-new-friends.md

   image: /assets/images/2019/2019-07-08/header.png
   teaser: /assets/images/2019/2019-07-08/header.png
   width: 1260px

+#This field is parsed by Shattered Pixel Dungeon to display an ingame icon in its news feed
+#262 = dried rose sprite
+tag: "ITEM: 262"
 ---

 Hey Dungeoneers, the next Shattered update is coming soon, here's what to expect!